mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 <hr style="border-color: gray">
 Now, deploy your FTP server like this:

-1. First, a namespace and service account to use, like this.
+1. First, a namespace like this.
 2. Second, a PersistentVolumeClaim like this.
 3. Then, a Deployment like this to run a FTP server.
-  a.
-Reference the container image of docker.io/fauria/vsftpd
-  b.
-In the environment variables
-    1. use the Public IP address that matches the frontendipconfig on the Azure LB.
-    2. set a min and max for high port ranges
-4. Now, create a service of type NodePort.
-Like this.
+4. Now, create a service of type NodePort like this.
-5. Finally, in order to have CIS create a VirtualServer on BIG-IP, create a ConfigMap like this.
+5. Finally, in order to have CIS create a VirtualServer on BIG-IP, a Transport Server, like this.

 Now, you have an architecture that looks like this: